eSpecialized/SwiftyTDD/README.md

 It appears some elements can take time to get right the first time, up to 30 minutes per test.

-## Weather testing added using Wunderground
+## Requirements for Weather testing added using Wunderground
 Get your API key here >> https://www.wunderground.com/weather/api/ Once you have that key, you can launch the app in simulator or on your phone, and insert the api key in prefs.
 Now weather tests will work.